 Founder thewanawal.com

-Êvar has exhibited her work in several locations including at Warehouse421 in UAE, East of West in New Mexico USA, La Friche in Marseille, and The V&A. Êvar has given artist talks and lectures on alternative archival systems and practices and the psychological impact of the archive in many educational institutions including The Slade, Northwestern University, NYU, Regents University, Central Saint Martins and LSE.
-She has hosted and participated in workshops and events at the Islamic Arts Biennale, iniva, Reference Point, Design Museum, V&A, Nottingham Contemporary and has been invited to participate in or moderate panel talks and round tables by TAPE Collective, Mou7i6 x Decolonial Hacker, Warehouse 421, AZEEMA Mag, Camden Arts Centre, London Short Film Festival and more.
+Êvar has exhibited her work in several locations including at Warehouse421 in UAE, East of West in New Mexico USA, La Friche in Marseille, and The V&A. Êvar has given artist talks and lectures on alternative archival systems and practices, and the psychological impact of the archive in many educational institutions including The Slade, Northwestern University, NYU, Regents University, Central Saint Martins and LSE.
+She has hosted and participated in workshops and events at the Islamic Arts Biennale, iniva, Reference Point, Design Museum, V&A, Nottingham Contemporary and has been invited to participate in or moderate panel talks and round tables by Ibraaz, Mou7i6 x Decolonial Hacker, Warehouse 421, Camden Arts Centre, London Short Film Festival and more.

 Education